1980 United States presidential election in Michigan

-Michigan was won by former California Governor Ronald Reagan (R) by 6.5%.
-This result nonetheless made Michigan 3.2% more Democratic than the nation-at-large.
-This is despite the fact that it voted to the right of the nation by over seven points in 1976.
+Michigan was won by former California governor Ronald Reagan (R) by 6.5%.
+This result nonetheless made Michigan 3.2% more Democratic than the nation at large.
+This is despite the fact that it voted to the right of the nation by over seven points in 1976, when favorite son Gerald Ford won Michigan.

+Along with Maine, New York, Mississippi, and Vermont, Michigan was one of the few states in which President Carter won counties that had gone to Ford in the previous presidential election, as Carter flipped both Washtenaw and Marquette.